doc1oo/LovelyComposerDocs/index_en.rst

   * In hexadecimal, it represents A = 10, B = 11, C = 12, D = 13, E = 14, F = 15.
   * One step is uniformly 2 dB, and can be specified in the range of + 6 dB to -22 dB.

     You can also enter the volume value by drawing with the pen tool while holding down the Alt key even on the normal note input tab.

-Proモードでボリューム入力タブを選択すると、楽譜の下部でボリューム指定ができるようになります。

-指定できる音量の値は0～15の16段階になります。（これは8bitゲーム機を想定した仕様です。）

-音量のデフォルト値は12(C)で、0は完全な無音です。

-音量は棒の高さのほかに、最下部の数字（16進数）で表示されます。

-  * 16進数では A=10, B=11, C=12, D=13, E=14, F=15 を表します。
-  * 1段階は均一に2dBとなっていて、+6dB～-22dBの範囲で指定できます。

-※なお、通常の音符入力タブでも、Altキーを押しながらペンツールで描くことでボリューム値を入力することができます。

 パン入力（Proモード時のみ）